Skip to content

 Summoning Ritual

-To bind the Daemon to the Host, you must complete the four stages of the Rite.
+To bind the Daemon to the Host, complete the four stages of the Rite.

 I. The Desecration

 Prepare the Unholy Grounds.
-The Order of the Iron Covenant mandates the use of uv for its speed and hermetic isolation, though legacy pip invocations are tolerated.
+The Order of the Iron Covenant mandates the use of uv for its speed and hermetic isolation, though legacy pip installation remains available for end-user package installation when uv is unavailable.
+Repository and contributor workflows remain uv-governed.

 • The Iron Path (Recommended) Clean, isolated, and instant.